-I’ve worked with multiple corporate and NGO organizations to develop training programs that reduce stigma and raise awareness about the impact of mental health and chemical dependence issues in the workplace, and have spent my entire career navigating, experimenting, and learning within highly nuanced and challenging work environments.
+I’ve worked with multiple corporate and NGO organizations to develop training programs that reduce stigma and raise awareness about the impact of mental health and substance use issues in the workplace, and have spent my entire career navigating, experimenting, and learning within highly nuanced and challenging work environments.

 A MULTIDISCIPLINARY APPROACH

-I approach people and problems with a multidisciplinary perspective informed by management theory, behavioral economics, psychology, neuroscience, history, and meditation/imagery practices.
+I approach people and problems with a multidisciplinary perspective informed by management theory, behavioral economics, psychology, neuroscience, history, trauma and addiction-informed practices and meditation/imagery.
 Despite the incredible amount of guidance widely available today, none of it matters unless each one of us learns how to apply it to our own particular work situation in a way that fits our temperament.
 Even more importantly, not all information is good information.
 Discerning the difference between what and who to listen to is critical to successful decision-making and constructive influence and impact.
 We can be trained how to function in roles and titles, but personal gifts and talents are something that need to be brought forth from the inside, accepted, and encouraged.
-My sweet spot is working with creative, independent thinkers who are stymied by systems that promise progress but are mired in outdated philosophies and processes.
-My coaching approach combines clients’ current talents and strengths with additional insight, people skills, and strategic planning.
+My sweet spot is working with creative, independent thinkers who are stymied by rigid systems and other barriers.

-Clients include artists (fine arts as well as well as artists whose canvas is the business world), innovators and change agents.
+Clients include artists, people in recovery, innovators and change agents.
 Also the Bank of America, Towers Watson, Columbia University, B.F.
 Goodrich, Coca Cola, Deloitte, Oracle, EY, The New York Times, Coach, Carnegie Hall, World Bank, US Army, US Coast Guard, Dunkin’ Donuts, National Hockey League, the International Coach Federation, the National Council for Behavioral Health and others.